 We recommend that the Primary appliance should be fully configured first, then the Secondary appliance should be added to create an HA pair.
 Once the HA pair is configured, load balanced services will be automatically synchronized from the Primary to Secondary appliance.
 Load balanced services should then be configured & modified on the Primary appliance and the Secondary will be automatically kept in sync.
-More information on configuring an HA pair can be found in the section Configuring HA - Adding a Secondary Appliance.
+For more information on configuring an HA pair, please refer to Configuring HA - Adding a Secondary Appliance.